ryansafner/website/content/post/visualizing-linear-regression-with-shiny.md

 I would have loved to be able to graph the square of the errors, and display them, to show that OLS minimizes the area of those squares, if drawn.
 However, I was unable to figure out how to draw a square from each data point and the regression line (for squared error)| instead of a mere dashed line (for error).

 I love Shiny and have only begun to fully understand how it works and the benefits of its application.
-I have already coded several other models for intuitive visualization that I may post about later, namely a [Calculus of Consent model of the optimal voting rule](https://ryansafner.shinyapps.io/ccmodel/) in [public choice](https://ryansafner.com/courses/ECON410), and the [consumer's constrained optimization problem](https://ryansafner.shinyapps.io/consumer/) in [intermediate microeconomics](https://ryansafner.com/courses/ECON306).
+I have already coded several other models for intuitive visualization that I may post about later, namely a [Calculus of Consent model of the optimal voting rule](https://ryansafner.shinyapps.io/ccmodel/) in [public choice](https://ryansafner.com/courses/ECON410), and ambitiously, the [consumer's constrained optimization problem](https://ryansafner.shinyapps.io/consumer/) in [intermediate microeconomics](https://ryansafner.com/courses/ECON306).
 Using sliders in shiny allow me to demonstrate the marginal effects of each parameter change on a model's predicted outcome far better than just me proving several theoretical examples by way of equations.
 Students can instead see the change in real time.